antaresproject/docs/docs/getting_started/contributing.md

             </code>
     </pre>

-    Remember, each bug fix or change should go in separated branch.
-Branch name should describe issue you are working on.
+    Remember that each bugfix or change should go in a separated branch.
+Branch name should describe an issue you were working on.

 7. Write your code

-    Make sure you code works as you expected.
-If you working on bug, take a look on unit tests and code coverage before pull request.
-Code coverage indicator shouldn't decrease after your work, otherwise your fix may not be accepted (depends on what kind of fix you are working on).
-In case of new feature, tested and covered code is always welcome - increase your code quality and improve checking process of your contribution.
+    Make sure that your code works as you've expected.
+If you've been working on a bug, take a look on unit tests and code coverage before making a pull request. **Code coverage indicator cannot be decreased** with your code update, otherwise your fix may not be accepted (depends on what kind of fix you are working on).
+In a case of a new feature, tested and covered code is always welcome - increase your code quality and improve verification process of your contribution.

 8. Changelog

-    Edit the CHANGELOG.md file to include description of your changes.
+    Edit the CHANGELOG.md file to include the description of your changes.
 The changelog should be grouped by type:

         * New - New features
         * Changes - Changes of current code